-- Independent reperformance: We recalculated the provision at each site in line with the Group policy and tested the accuracy of the data inputs; - Methodology choice: We challenged the provisioning policy and year-end estimate based on our knowledge of the Group and the sales history; - Historical comparison: We performed a retrospective review of management's ability to accurately determine inventory provisions. - Test of details: We performed statistical samples or used data & analytics techniques to determine whether inventory was sold below cost by comparing the average and latest sales information to the value of the item in stock. - Sensitivity analysis: We performed sensitivity analysis on the provisioning policy to assess the sensitivity to key inputs to the provision calculation.
+- Methodology choice: We challenged the provisioning policy and year-end estimate based on our knowledge of the Group and the sales history; - Historical comparison: We performed a retrospective review of management's ability to accurately determine inventory provisions. - Test of details: We checked the provision calculation at each site was accurate and in line with the Group policy and tested the accuracy of the data inputs; - Test of details: We used data & analytics techniques to determine whether inventory was sold below cost by comparing the average and latest sales information to the value of the item in stock. - Sensitivity analysis: We performed sensitivity analysis on the provisioning policy to assess the sensitivity to key inputs to the provision calculation.